 In particular the workshop explored related techniques: for amplitude following (keeping track of changes in loudness), for pitch tracking (recognising the notes in a melody), and for describing timbral features of sound such as its ‘brightness’ or ‘noisiness’.

-We were also lucky enough to have film maker Angela Guyton attend and make the following short film about the workshop:
+We were also lucky enough to have film maker Angela Guyton attend and make a short film about the workshop.

 Many thanks to the Yorkshire Sound Women Network, Sheffield Hallam University and Catalyst: Festival of Creativity for making this workshop possible.

 We will investigate how computers hear and process sound in comparison with your ears, to help you make the best of this information in your own music/sound work.

 - Level: Beginner.
 You don’t need to be an experienced producer, but you probably have some experience of making music on a computer.

 - Equipment: We can provide a computer for you to use, but if you have your own laptop then please bring it along.

 - Venue: DINA, 32 Cambridge St, Sheffield S1 4HP